-This page, like the rest of our website, is provided for your information, and is not meant to be substitute for medical advice from a qualified professional.
+This page, like the rest of our website, is provided for your information and is not meant to be a substitute for medical advice from a qualified professional.
 See your doctor for that.

-First, if you have not already done so, see your doctor.
+First, if you have not already done so, see your doctor as a matter of urgency.
 If you have a urinary tract infection or cystitis symptoms, you need to find out what is going on.
 There could be some prostate involvement.
 Or you might have an STD of some kind.
-If you have any kind of penile discharge, pain in the perineaum area (between anus and testes), or any kind of testicular or perineal swelling or discomfort, it's especially important to see your doctor.
+If you have any penile discharge, pain in the perineum area (between anus and testes), or any testicular or perineal swelling or discomfort, it's especially important to see your doctor.

 Been there - done that

-But if you've been thoroughly checked out, and perhaps already gone down the antibiotic route and it hasn't worked, then hello, welcome, and relax - our experience with thousands of customers in the same situation has shown that Waterfall D-Mannose will almost certainly quickly clear up your infection.
-Most of the time, you will feel considerable more comfortable within 24 hours.
-Again, most of the time, your symptoms will completely clear within a few days.
-(But keep the treatment going for a while).
+But if you've been thoroughly checked out, and perhaps already gone down the antibiotic route and it hasn't worked, then our experience with thousands of customers in the same situation has shown that D-Mannose will be a great support to bladder health.

 I'm Worried.
 Why didn't Antibiotics Work?

-The usual course of events with urinary tract infections for men is similar to that of women - you somehow pick up an infection that is rapidly develops resistance to antibiotics, or it can even be resistant right from the start.
-Antibiotics cause the infection to die down for a while, but it soon gets going again, and the symptoms return.
-You get more antibiotics, and the same things happens again - and again - and again.
-Your doctor becomes frustrated at not being able to solve the problem, and sends you to a urologist, who proposes a cystoscopic examination.
+The usual course of events with urinary tract infections for men is similar to that of women - you somehow pick up an infection that rapidly develops resistance to antibiotics, or it can even be resistant right from the start.
+Antibiotics cause it to die down for a while, but it soon gets going again, and the symptoms return.
+You get more antibiotics, and the same thing happens again - and again.
+Your doctor sends you to a urologist, who proposes a cystoscopic examination.

 My urologist has recommended a cystoscopic examination.
 Is it worth going ahead?

-It's worth ensuring that the procedure is not being done for trivial reasons.
-Less than half the cystoscopic examinations performed overall, provide useful information.
-When they are being performed as a result of simple repeat infections, rather than as a result of something found by a MRI scan or X-Ray, like a lump or diverticulum, it's much less common for the examination to add anything useful.
-Your surgeon may confirm that information if you ask.
+It's worth ensuring that the procedure is necessary and are being performed as a result of repeat infections.
+Rather than as a result of something found by a Magnetic Resonance Imaging scan (MRI) or X-Ray, like a lump or diverticulum, it's much less common for the examination to add anything useful.
+Your surgeon will be the one to answer this.

-And it is also worth looking at the alternatives.
+There are other questions to ask him or her.
 Could you have a scan instead?
-Could you pay to have your urine properly checked out at a private lab to look for bacteria that might not have been found in less thorough NHS tests?
+Could you pay to have your urine properly checked out at a private lab to look for bacteria that might not have been found before?
 What is the difference between the prognosis if you do and if you don't have the procedure done?
 Ask, and you may be told.
-Focus on getting specific information rather than general non-committal answers.
-Someone not competent to answer these questions is not an expert in the field.
+Focus on getting specific information to help you make informed decisions.

-It gives you a fright, but most of the time the presence of blood is not something to be alarmed about, although it is worth getting yourself a thorough checkup from a competent and caring doctor, if you can find one.
+It may frighten you, but most of the time the presence of blood is not something to be alarmed about, although it is worth getting yourself a thorough check-up from a competent and caring doctor.

-Most commonly, blood in the seminal fluid results from inflammation or infection of the urethra, prostate and/or seminal vesicles.
+Most commonly, blood in the seminal fluid results from inflammation or infection of the urethra, prostate and seminal vesicles.

-The cause, despite investigation, might never actually be found - semen originates from multiple organs, including the testicles, seminal vesicles, epididymis, vas deferens, and prostate.
+The cause, despite any investigation, might never actually be found - semen originates from multiple organs, including the testicles, seminal vesicles, epididymis, vas deferens, and prostate.
 Most of the semen comes from the prostate and seminal vesicles, and therefore these are likely to be involved.
-The blood is most likely to be the result of a simple infection - usually E.coli - the cause of about 90 - 95% of hematospermia.
+The blood is most likely to be the result of a simple infection - usually E.coli - the cause of about 90 - 95% of hematospermia (blood in semen).

 White blood cells also flock to the site of infection, and this can cause painful swelling.
-And they don't really have a route out unless you get rid of them.
-If you are able to, we suggest ejaculating a couple of times a day to help clear out infected fluids - there is no point in letting puss and infection accumulate in the problem area, and a huge amount of customer feedback confirms that it really does help to get rid of the infection, even when people have to resort to antibiotics.
+And they don't have a route out unless you get rid of them.
+If you are able to, we suggest ejaculating a couple of times a day to help clear out infected fluids.

 The symptoms of a simple infection can be all or some of the following: